What are hearing services and devices?

 Non-contracted hearing service providers are approved hearing service providers that do not have a contract with WorkSafe – please refer to the information sheet Hearing services and devices, Information for workers.

-What information does the Agent require to consider paying for hearing services and devices?
+What information the Agent requires to consider paying for hearing services and devices

 To consider paying for Hearing Services and Devices, the Agent requires: